 The PDP-WT recommends providing additional guidance to GNSO Council in the PDP Manual on how to treat Working Group recommendations, especially those that have not received full consensus and the expected / desired approach to adoption of some, but not all, or rejection of recommendations.
 PDP WGs should be encouraged to indicate which, if any, recommendations are interdependent so the GNSO Council can take this into account as part of their deliberations.
-The Council should be strongly discouraged from separating recommendations that the PDP WT has identified as interdependent.
-The PDP-WT would like to express its concern about the GNSO Council 'picking and choosing' or modifying recommendations, but recognizes that this is the Council's prerogative.
+The Council should be cautious and is strongly discouraged from separating recommendations that the PDP WT has identified as interdependent and should not take any decisions to do so lightly.
+The PDP-WT would like to express its concern about the GNSO Council 'picking and choosing' or modifying recommendations, but recognizes that this is the GNSO Council's prerogative.
 The PDP-WT would like to encourage the GNSO Council that where it does have concerns or would propose changes to recommendations, it passes these concerns and/or recommendations for changes back to the respective PDP Working Group for their input.